 Treating an Attack

 Managing an asthma attack promptly is essential.
 In particular, recognising the symptoms and taking medication early is crucial.
+First Aid for asthma attacks follows the below sequence:

 The sequence is as follows: